cmb-chula/SurfUVNet/README.md

 `jupyter notebook` or `jupyter notebook --port=7000` if you want to open jupyter server in port 7000

-This command will open your server and give an jupyter url ex. localhost:7000.
+This command will start your server and give an jupyter notebook url ex. localhost:7000.
 Copy and paste the url in your web browser.
 You will see list of file inside repo folder.

 The instruction for training model is in `Training_example.ipynb`.